neos/doctools/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 --------------------

-Persistent resources are published on demand because FLOW3 cannot know which resources are meant to be public and which ones are to kept private.
+Persistent resources are published on demand because FLOW3 cannot know which resources are meant to be public and which ones need to be kept private.
 The trigger for publishing persistent resources is the generation of its public web URI.
 A very common way to do that is displaying a resource in a Fluid template: